School of Nursing

 965 Issues in Gerontological Research (3).
 This course is designed to enhance the student's knowledge of relevant issues researchers face when planning, designing, and implementing research with an older adult population.

-976 Issues in Sampling and Design for Nursing Research (3).
-Required preparation, graduate level research methods course.
+976 Issues in Sampling and Design (3).
 Systematic and critical analysis of quantitative research designs including experimental, quasi-experimental, longitudinal, comparative, correlational, and descriptive.
 Examines sampling frameworks, types of samples, sampling errors and biases, and advantages and disadvantages of these designs for the study of nursing and healthcare issues.

 977 Qualitative Approaches to Knowledge Development in Nursing (3).
-Required preparation, graduate level research methods course.
 Examines the philosophical orientation and techniques of qualitative methodologies including qualitative description, grounded theory, ethnography, and narrative.
 Design issues related to sampling, data collection, data analysis, and data re-presentation, validation, rigor, and ethical concerns are considered.

 978 Principles of Measurement (3).
 Required preparation, graduate level statistics course in the previous three years.
 Permission of the instructor for students lacking the required preparation.
 Examination of measurement and techniques for assessing validity, reliability, and structure of data collection instruments.
 Instrument construction and procedures for critical evaluation of instruments are included.